What is Docker? How Does It Work?

 Docker Engine was initially developed for Linux systems but later updates are provided to operate natively on Windows referred to as Docker Windows Containers and MAC-OS.

 Docker provides users with a feature to create many Docker images from the base image.
 Every time the initial state of an image is changed and the newly updated state is saved, a new template will be created in addition to a new layer.
-So it can be said that Docker images consist of a group of layers, every layer is different but also developed from the previous one.
+So it can be said that Docker images consist of a group of layers; every layer is different but also developed from the previous one.
 Image layers appear as read-only files to which a container layer is added once you use it to start a virtualized environment.
 Docker Images behave as containers at runtime.

 Docker packages and runs containers created by developers and this technology is available on top of the operating system.
 Docker allows us to embed multiple containers on the same OS because it uses resource isolation in the OS kernel.
 All these containers share services of the underlying OS.
 This is different from VM’s which group an entire OS.
-As Docker images contain all the configurations and dependencies needed to execute code inside a container, so containers that move between different Docker environments with the same OS work with no modifications.
+As Docker images contain all the configurations and dependencies needed to execute code inside a container, containers that move between different Docker environments with the same OS work without modifications.

-• Standard: Basic for Container creation which is portable
+• Standard: Basic for portable Container creation

-• Lightweight: Containers share the machine’s OS system kernel and therefore do not require a different OS for each application, enabling higher server efficiency and reducing operational costs
+• Lightweight: Containers share the machine’s OS system kernel and, therefore, do not require a different OS for each application, enabling higher server efficiency and reducing operational costs

 • Secure: Applications are safer in containers and Docker provides the strongest default isolation capabilities in the industry